marick/mockery_extras/how_mockery_works.md

 iex(11)> funcall = quote do: cursor_up(5)
 iex(12)> Macro.decompose_call(funcall)
 {:cursor_up, [5]}

-The decomposition gives no access to the module.
-When using these in a macro, you need to substitute `__MODULE__` which, at compile time, refers to the current module.
 ```

+This result gives no access to the module name.
+When using such
+a tuple in a macro, you need to supply `__MODULE__` which, at compile
+time, refers to the current module.

 #### Anonymous functions